radsungura/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 1. checks for a digit (0 through 9).
 2. multiplies two integers.
 3. prints the numbers, from 0 to 9
-4. prints the numbers, from 0 to 9
+4. prints the numbers, from 0 to 9 except 2 and 4